Skip to content

 Section titled "Blober Streams Directly to Your NAS"

-Blober is a desktop app that connects to 10 cloud providers and transfers files to any local or network destination - including NAS drives.
+Blober is a desktop app that connects to a growing list of cloud providers and transfers files to any local or network destination - including NAS drives.

 Blober streams files directly from cloud to NAS: supports Synology, QNAP, TrueNAS, and any SMB share, with auto-resume and path templates